AshAvalanche/ash-docs/docs/toolkit/ash-cli/tutorials/wallet-funding.md

 See [Installation](/docs/toolkit/ash-cli/installation) for the Ash CLI installation instructions on your platform.
 :::

-## Configuration the Ash CLI for your network
+## Configure the Ash CLI for your network

-Prior to using the CLI, we will use a configuration file and environment variables to configure it for our target Avalanche network ([Custom Configuration](/docs/toolkit/ash-cli/tutorials/custom-configuration) for more information).
+Prior to using the CLI, we will use a configuration file and environment variables to configure it for our target Avalanche network (see [Custom Configuration](/docs/toolkit/ash-cli/tutorials/custom-configuration) for more information).

 <Tabs>
   <TabItem value="local" label="Local test network" default>

-Create the file `~/.config/ash/local-test-network.yml` with the following content (see ):
+Create the file `~/.config/ash/local-test-network.yml` with the following content:

 ```yaml title="~/.config/ash/local-test-network.yml"
 avalancheNetworks: